Yann Gboho

-Gnantin Yann-Alexandre Gboho (born 14 January 2001) is a professional footballer who plays as an attacking midfielder for Ligue 1 club Toulouse.
+Gnantin Yann-Alexandre Gboho (born 14 January 2001) is a professional footballer who plays as an attacking midfielder or left winger for club Coventry City.
 Born in Ivory Coast, he is a former France youth international.

 Club career

+Rennes

 On 24 May 2018, Gboho signed his first professional contract with Rennes.
 He made his debut for the club in the 2019 Trophée des Champions, losing 2–1 to Paris Saint-Germain on 3 August 2019.
 He scored his first Ligue 1 goal on 27 October 2019, a stoppage time winner in a 3–2 home victory over Toulouse.

+Vitesse (loan)

 On 22 July 2021, Gboho joined Vitesse in the Netherlands on loan.

+Cercle Brugge

 On 19 August 2022, Gboho signed a three-year contract with Cercle Brugge in Belgium.

+Toulouse

 On 8 January 2024, Gboho returned to France, joining Ligue 1 side Toulouse for a reported fee of €2.5 million.

+Coventry City

+On 4 September 2026, Gboho joined newly promoted Premier League club Coventry City for a fee in the region of £10.3 million.
+While the move was agreed prior to the 1 September deadline, it required ratification from FIFA before being confirmed on 4 September.

 Personal life

 Gboho's uncle, Ambroise, is also a professional footballer, as are his cousins, Guéla and Désiré Doué.